How to find and rent a budget-friendly apartment in the UK

 When you’re looking to save money on rent, you need to be willing to make some compromises during your search for flats.
 This doesn’t necessarily mean you should immediately drop any standards you have and look for the cheapest place around.
 The cheapest places tend to be in the most dangerous or out of the way areas and some places might seem cheap based on rent alone, but there are other factors to consider when it comes to living expenses in different areas.

 One consideration is the place’s proximity to your work or school or any other place you may find yourself frequenting such as a gym or pool hall.
 Transportation is a large factor that you need to remember when looking at potential places to live.
 Make sure you calculate the costs of getting to and from each apartment as well as any other fees or expenses that might be specific to each location, so you can best assess the relative cost of living in each flat.
+In addition, assess your neighborhood and familiarize existing regulations and agreements between the residents of the building as well as the ones living in the adjoining property.
+Consider apartments with party walls in London to ensure privacy and quiet enjoyment of your new home.

 Quality of life is the most important factor when making any life-changing decisions, so make sure you really consider the impact any location might have on your overall well-being.
 Be willing to make compromises in ways that don’t drastically impact your happiness or safety in order to find a place you can enjoy living in.